andyglick/atlassian-fugue/readme.md

 ## Functional Extensions

-Java 8 along with the inclusion of functional interfaces standardised the basic function interfaces.
-Unfortunately, they have a strong NIH syndrome and are somewhat half-pregnant when it comes to functional-programming.
-This library attempts to round out some of the deficiencies that a functional programmer finds when using Java 8.
+Java 8 has standardised some of the basic function interfaces, but does not include quite a few more tools that a functional programmer may expect to be available.
+This library attempts to fill in some of the gaps when using Java 8.

 In particular it provides Option and Either types as well as a Pair.